m417z/ntdoc/descriptions/processinfoclass.md

 Handle revocation has no effect on non-AppContainer processes.

 ## ProcessWorkingSetControl (57)
-Perform an operation on the working set of the process
+Perform an operation on the working set of the process.

 |                    | Query | Set
 | ------------------ | ----- | ---